 No getting away from it, we Americans love our grills but fire safety is a must here too.
 That’s because even though it’s in the garden, one in five house fires in America are caused by a gas grill.
 In 2014 a total of 16,600 individuals went to emergency rooms for injuries caused by grills.

 In terms of safety the main issue here is to keep the grill away from wooden eaves, decking, fencing and trees.
 This NFPA video provides grilling safety tips.

 Interestingly, not cleaning the grill properly was the number one cause of these fires, closely followed by flammable items sitting too near to the grill.

-As you’d imagine, the biggest cause of home fires is the cooker, followed by dropped cigarettes, sparks from a fire and heaters left too close to furniture/clothing.
+As you’d imagine, the biggest cause of home fires is the stove, followed by dropped cigarettes, sparks from a fire and heaters left too close to furniture/clothing.
 In the kitchen it’s essential to always watch what’s on the stove and if you can’t, turn it off.
 Never cook when you’ve been drinking as it’ll make you drowsy and wear close-fitting clothing to prevent sleeves etc catching alight.
-Ban kids from the cooker.
+Ban kids from using the stove.

 Most people smoke outdoors these days.
 If so, don’t flick your cigarette away but put it out in a sand-filled can or ashtray (rather than throwing the cigarette bin in the trash).
 Check furniture for dropped cigarette butts.
 Don’t smoke in bed.

 Worn wires and cords or faulty appliances can all result in fires.
 So too can flickering lights (replace the switch or fuse) and overloaded extension cords.

 Woodburners and real fires are cosy, atmospheric and very warm.
 The pipe and chimney also need to be cleaned regularly (at least once a year).
 Don’t burn treated wood or fire etc in them and make sure none of the logs will roll off onto carpeting.
 Always put it out before leaving the house or heading to bed.